 makes it possible to think about more complex and ambitious invalidation

-algorithms to make layout faster.
+algorithms in order to make layout faster.

 Let’s leverage the ProtectedField